A self-consistent numerical model of internal wave-induced mean flow oscillations in polar geometry: Discussion and perspectives

 While it is not possible to run simulations at realistic parameter values, it is possible to extrapolate our results to astrophysical parameters.
-Using the characteristics of a 15 solar mass star \citep{Lecoanet2023,Anders2023}, a direct numerical application of (\ref{eq:lbda1DNS}) leads to $\Lambda_1 \approx 2.10^{-6} \ll \Lambda_1^c$.
-Oscillations of the kind reported here are then expected, with a typical period of order $5.10^6$ years (\ref{eq:TDNS}).
+Using the characteristics of a 15 solar mass star \citep{Lecoanet2023,Anders2023}, a direct numerical application of (\ref{eq:lbda1DNS}) leads to $\Lambda_1 \approx 2.10^{-6} \ll \Lambda_1^c\tck{\approx 5.10^{-4}}$, \tck{suggesting that the supercriticality of stars is only of order $100$, despite asymptotically large values of $Ra$ and $S$.} Oscillations of the kind reported here are then expected, with a typical period of order $5.10^6$ years (\ref{eq:TDNS}).
 Note that this estimate is an upper limit of the period and could differ in a real star.
 For instance, we have discussed that the behaviour of $\Lambda_1$ changes with $Ra$ (Figure \ref{fig:3L1}).
 In our simulations, waves interact with the mean flow diffusively, whereas in atmospherical and astrophysical applications they are thought to interact with the mean flow via critical layer interactions and wave breaking.
 Indeed, the fact that $u_{rms}^{RZ}/c \ll 1$ (Figure \ref{fig:7}) combined with the discussion about the oscillation being related to the wave damping length---through the thermal diffusive time (\ref{eq:TDNS})---highlights that waves are absorbed via diffusive processes and not wave breaking.
 This question will be addressed in a future work by focusing solely on the RZ, where an emphasis will be put on how wave breaking affects the mean flow.
 It could be interesting to connect breaking and the reduced model approach, through the use of turbulent diffusion coefficients.
 These could drastically reduce the previous estimate of the period.

 In the tradition of the history of wave-induced mean flows, adopting various approaches with different scales, through 1D or global DNS, seems the adequate philosophy to tackle this rich nonlinear problem.